Redgram/redgram-for-reddit/README.md

 For the data to be sent back and forth, an event bus is used, which is a singleton that pass data around between classes and/or
 Activities/Fragments.
-So as the data is being obtained asynchronously, an event is emitted, and an update is reflected to the end user immediately, as long as the view is subscribed to the bus.
-This project will be using [Eventbus](https://github.com/greenrobot/EventBus).
+So as the data is being obtained asynchronously, an event is emitted, and an update is reflected to the end user immediately, as long as the view is subscribed to a singleton enity.
+This project will be using RxJava instead of [Eventbus](https://github.com/greenrobot/EventBus).

 ![mvp](images/Model_View_Presenter_GUI_Design_Pattern.png)